 If practice makes perfect, then Barcelona’s ESADE should be pretty good at teaching MBAs, because they have been doing it since 1964.
-And if diversity is important to you, it is hard to improve on the stunning stat that 96% of students on the last MBA cohort came from 50 countries outside Spain.
+And if diversity is important to you, it is hard to improve on the stunning stat that 94% of students in the last MBA cohort came from 50 countries outside Spain.

 The school prides itself as being at the forefront of “modern MBAs,” by which they mean that they aim to prepare creative leaders who can flourish in a disruptive environment.
 They say their MBA is based on “Four C’s”: Collaborative leadership, Critical thinking, Creativity, and Communication skills.
 It is also flexible, offering 12-, 15-, and 18-month options, with the longer options involving exchanges and internships.